 Given the size of Iziko's collections it is necessary to have the software and hardware to run an efficient Collections Management Database for all of the collections.
 With rapid technological changes it is also necessary that staff be trained to keep apace of developments and to ensure that documentation and digitisation of collections is in line with international museum standards.
+The Coronavirus pandemic and subsequent lockdown demonstrated the importance of developing a strong digital bank for the Iziko collections that can be accessed for purposes of virtual exhibitions as well as for research and educational purposes.
 There is opportunity for partnership with universities and other institutions at a local, national and international level to develop digitisation projects for creating high resolution images of aspects of the collections.
 We will need to be proactive in developing such partnerships.